niem94/niem94/README.md

 git submodule update --init --recursive
 ```

-Alternatively you can clone the monorepo with the `--recurse-submodules` flag:
+Alternatively, you can clone the monorepo with the `--recurse-submodules` flag:

 ```bash
 git clone --recurse-submodules git@github.com:energinet-digitalisering/[department-name].git